Skip to content

 SISR previously setup

-If you have previously installed SISR on the receiving machine, USBIP should already be setup correctly
+If you have previously installed SISR on the receiving machine, USBIP should already be setup correctly and you can skip this step

 VIIPER

-For networked scenarios you will have to run VIIPER on the receiving machine yourself.
+For networked scenarios you will have to install VIIPER as a background "service".

 VIIPER provides easy to use installation scripts for both Windows and Linux.